-All parishes within the Diocese are insured with respect to property losses, both casualty coverage (fire, vandalism, theft, etc.) and liability coverage (slip and fall injuries, etc.).
-Gallagher Bassett is responsible for administering all claims and should be contacted immediately upon any indication of a possible claim.
+All parishes within the Diocese are insured with respect to property losses, both casualty coverage (fire, vandalism, theft, etc.) and liability coverage (slip and fall injuries, etc.), under coverage obtained by the Diocese, as provided for in the Parish Services Agreement.
+Catholic Mutual Group is responsible for administering all claims and should be contacted immediately upon any indication of a possible claim.